imsardine/dev-notes/docs/click.md

       - `hide_input`

-        if this is `True` then the input on the prompt will be hidden from the user.
+        if this is `True` then the input on the PROMPT will be hidden from the user.
 This is useful for password input.

       - `is_flag`